These awesome female activists are working to improve everything from working conditions to environment.

 4. Annie Lennox: Fierce Humanist

 It’s really hard to know where to begin to praise Annie Lennox.
 Sure, she sings like an angel, but there’s much more to this strong woman than her voice.
+In fact, she’s one of our favourite female activists.

 Finally, Lennox is a big eco-advocate and has supported Greenpeace for many years.
 She and her Eurythmics bandmate Dave Stewart even donated all of the profits from their Eurythmics’ 1999 Peacetour to the NGO, as well as to Amnesty International.